Have you ever noticed your houseplant wilting even though the soil is still wet? Root rot could be the reason.

-Root rot is one of the most common issues that indoor gardeners face.
+Root rot is one of the most common problems indoor gardeners face.

-Root rot can happen any time of year.
-However, it most often occurs during winter, when houseplants stay wet longer [1].
+It can happen any time of year.
+However, it is often more common during cooler months because many houseplants grow more slowly and use less water.
+As a result, the soil may stay wet for longer periods [1].

-The good news is that you can save most plants if you catch this issue early.
+The good news is that many plants can recover if you catch root rot early.
 Let’s take a closer look at how you can naturally control or fix root rot in indoor plants.

 Identification

 What is root rot, you may ask?
-Well, root rot is a plant disease that damages the roots, usually because they stay too wet for too long.
+Root rot is a problem that causes plant roots to decay.
+It usually happens when roots stay wet for too long.

 Healthy roots are firm and able to take up water and nutrients.
-However, when the soil holds too much moisture, fungi and bacteria start to attack the roots [2].
+However, when soil stays wet for too long, there is less oxygen around the roots.
+This creates conditions where harmful fungi and bacteria can grow and damage the roots [2].

 As the roots die, the plant can’t get what it needs, so it begins to look sickly above ground.
 If the problem is not fixed, the whole plant can collapse.